infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 **Acceptance criteria**
 * There's an api endpoint to opt in for the dinner deal
-* Customers can only opt-in if the reservation is confirmed (a.k.a. a room is assigned to the reservation)
+* Customers can only opt-in if the reservation is confirmed (i.e. a room is assigned to the reservation)
 * Customers shouldn't be able to opt-in more than once
 * The opt-in should be stored in EventStore
 * The reservation readmodel should be updated accordingly